dabergotzDesign/ghibliapi/README.md

 - Vehicles

 ## Getting Started

 Requests can be made with curl or other helper libraries by following regular REST calls.
 Examples are provided for Ruby and Python with a use case in Haskell.
-For example, here is how to GET the resource for the film My Neighbor Tororo:
+For example, here is how to GET the resource for the film My Neighbor Totoro:

 `curl https://ghibliapi.herokuapp.com/films/58611129-2dbc-4a81-a72f-77ddfc1b1b49`